megan-vo/queer-comic-characters/README.md

 # queer-comic-characters
 Fun, side project on queer characters from Marvel and DC comics using data scraped from [Marvel](http://marvel.wikia.com/wiki/Marvel_Database) and [DC Wikias](http://dc.wikia.com/wiki/DC_Comics_Database) by [FiveThirtyEight](https://github.com/fivethirtyeight/data/tree/master/comic-characters).
-More information about the data, where and when it was scraped, and other details can be accessed by clicking the FiveThirtyEight link.
+More information about the data, where and when they were scraped, and other details can be accessed by clicking the FiveThirtyEight link.

 The project is broken down into three parts: